 III.
 Say It Simple

-The Rough Riders were a volunteer cavalry, led by Theodore Roosevelt, during the Spanish-American War; “BLUBARU” refers to a type of car; and “USWCV6” to a U.S. Navy vessel.
+Rough Rider (the Rough Riders were a volunteer cavalry, led by Theodore Roosevelt, during the Spanish-American War; Roosevelt spent meaningful time in North Dakota)

 This Montana pair is most unusual since there are two different bases.
 They were found on a junkyard car.
 Likely the owner received or ordered the newer design but kept one old out of personal preference.